chhh/chhh.github.io/src/README.md

 If you want to clone the source of the site, you should know that the theme ([Academic](https://github.com/gcushen/hugo-academic)) is a submodule, so to
-clone: `git clone --recurse-submodules https://github.com/dmtavt/dmtavt.github.io.git`
+clone: `git clone --recurse-submodules https://github.com/chhh/chhh.github.io.git`

-If you already have the repo cloned and want to pull in the latest state of upstream changes, do `git submodule update`.
+If you already have the repo cloned and want to pull in the latest state of upstream changes, do `git submodule update` or `git submodule update --init`.

 Use `git submodule update --remote` to automatically pull in all the changes from upstream and update the local refs.